-We developed an in vitro model of airway glucose homeostasis and showed that ASL glucose concentration is the net effect of the paracellular diffusion of glucose from the blood/interstitial fluid across the airway epithelium into ASL and its removal from ASL by epithelial uptake through facilitative glucose transporters [8-11].
-We showed that paracellular glucose diffusion was increased not only by elevating basolateral glucose concentrations (mimicking hyperglycaemia of blood/interstitial fluid), but also by inflammation.
-In human epithelial cell monolayers, we found that application of either apical pro-inflammatory cytokines [9] or apical bacterial pathogens [12,13] increased paracellular glucose flux, increasing glucose uptake through apical GLUTs is elevated, but this is insufficient to compensate for the increased paracellular glucose leak and does not prevent elevation of ASL glucose concentrations [9].
+elevating basolateral glucose concentrations (mimicking hypergly-caemia of blood/interstitial fluid), but also by inflammation.
+In human epithelial cell monolayers, we found that application of either apical pro-inflammatory cytokines [9] or apical bacterial pathogens [12, 13] increased paracellular glucose flux, increasing glucose concentrations in ASL.
+Under pro-inflammatory conditions, airway epithelial glucose uptake through apical GLUTs is elevated, but this is insufficient to compensate for the increased paracellular glucose leak and does not prevent elevation of ASL glucose concentrations [9].
 Control of paracellular glucose movement thus appears to be the main rate-limiting step for maintaining low ASL glucose concentrations.

-We have previously shown that pre-treatment of airway epithelial monolayers with the antidiabetes drug, metformin, attenuated the effects of S. aureus on paracellular glucose flux and reduced bacterial growth in ASL by restricting glucose availability [12].
+We have previously shown that pre-treatment of airway epithelial monolayers with the anti-diabetes drug, metformin, attenuated the effects of S. aureus on paracellular glucose flux and reduced bacterial growth in ASL by restricting glucose availability [12].
 Reducing glucose permeability could therefore be a therapeutic target in the prevention and treatment of respiratory S. aureus infections.

-Epithelial barrier dysfunction during bacterial infections is characterised by alterations in tight junction protein abundance.
-Tight junctions, the most apically located of the intercellular junctional complexes, regulate the passage of fluid, ions, macromolecules, and inflammatory cells through the paracellular space between epithelial cells.
-Tight junctions are formed by three classes of integral membrane proteins: claudins, occludins, and junctional adhesion molecules.
+Epithelial barrier dysfunction during bacterial infections is characterized by alterations in tight junction protein abundance.
+Tight junctions, the most apically located of the intercellular junctional complexes, regulate the passage of fluid, ions, macromolecules and inflammatory cells through the paracellular space between epithelial cells.
+Tight junctions are formed by three classes of integral membrane proteins: claudins, occludins and junctional adhesion molecules.
 Directly underneath tight junctions, are another specialized cell-cell contact domain, adherens junctions, which are mainly composed of cadherin family members.
 The composition of these protein complexes regulates epithelial permeability to solutes and ions.
-Factors that alter the abundance and localisation of specific tight junction proteins within this complex could therefore alter glucose permeability.
+Factors that alter the abundance and localization of specific tight junction proteins within this complex could therefore alter glucose permeability.

-The aim of the present study was to determine whether metformin also has the potential to reduce glucose-induced P. aeruginosa infections across airway epithelial cultures by limiting glucose permeability.
-We used the adenocarcinoma cell line, Calu-3, derived from human tracheobronchial submucosal glands, which form a heterogeneous population of mucus (mucin-secreting) and serous (fluid-secreting) cell types [14,15].
-Calu-3 cells secrete a fluid rich in antimicrobial secretions to suppress bacterial growth [16] and form polarised airway epithelial monolayers with functional tight junctions expressing many of the integral membrane proteins found in vivo [17,18].
+The aim of this study was to determine whether metformin also has the potential to reduce glucose-induced P. aeruginosa infections across airway epithelial cultures by limiting glucose permeability.
+We used the adenocarcinoma cell line, Calu-3, derived from human tracheobronchial submucosal glands, which form a heterogeneous population of mucus (mucin-secreting) and serous (fluid-secreting) cell types [14, 15].
+Calu-3 cells secrete a fluid rich in antimicrobial secretions to suppress bacterial growth [16] and form polarized airway epithelial monolayers with functional tight junctions expressing many of the integral membrane proteins found in vivo [17, 18].
 We explored the effect of P. aeruginosa and metformin on airway epithelial barrier function by investigating changes in tight junction protein abundance.

-Materials and Methods
+Materials and methods